tomtzook/Castle/README.md

 only that there is no guarantee made that all of its methods are.
 - `@Stateless`: indicates that the class has no actual state, and each method use is completely independent.
-- `@Immutable`: indicates that the class posses a state, however that state is immutable, and cannot be changed.
+- `@Immutable`: indicates that the class contains a state, however that state is immutable, and cannot be changed; thus making it thread-safe.
 - `@ThreadSafe`: indicates that the class takes measures to ensure thread-safety and thus can be used in multi-threaded environments without the need for additional user actions.
 How this is achieved depends on